-A successful local government strategic plan not only provides a vision for the future, it also lays out the steps necessary to achieve those goals.
+A successful local government strategic plan provides a vision for the future and also lays out necessary steps to achieve those goals.
 Performance management is the assessment of the implementation of a strategic plan through key performance indicators (KPIs) and data analysis.
-Without KPIs, it’s impossible to know whether your execution is going according to plan, and what areas need to be tweaked or improved.
+Without KPIs, it’s impossible to know whether implementation is going according to plan and which areas need to be optimized.
 Performance management is an opportunity to evaluate your strategic plan in real-time—or even just a portion of it.
 Perhaps equally importantly, performance management also provides a foundation for future plans.

 7. Stay flexible

 If the Covid-19 pandemic has shown us anything, it’s that even the best-laid plans can go awry.
 For that reason, staying flexible and dynamic is a must for executing a strong strategic plan.
-City and county managers have to be able to pivot and adapt to environmental changes as well as to any lessons learned through performance management and evaluation, during both the ideation and execution of a strategic plan.
+City and county managers must be able to set a course in both the development and implementation of a strategic plan.
+Additionally, they need to adapt to changes in the environment and lessons learned through performance management and evaluation.
 Doing so is a recipe for success.

 Local government strategic planning: next steps

-Keeping the above strategic planning best practices in mind will put local government leaders on the path to a dynamic strategic plan that serves all members of the community.
-But with each of these best practices, new challenges also arise—challenges that must be accounted for in order to truly find success.
+Following these best practices puts local government leaders on the path to a dynamic strategic plan that serves all members of the community.
+However, with each of these best practices come new challenges that must be considered in order to be truly successful.